MaoShizhong/chess/README.md

 Returns current castling rights for each player.

-### playMove(move: string): void
+### playMove(move: string): Error | null

 Makes the active player play the provided algebraic notation move if possible.
+If successful, returns null.
+If unsuccessful, returns an Error object.

 ### toPreviousPosition(): Chess